 ART 350 Introduction to Graphic Design I: Digital Art (3).
 Introduction to the computer as a tool for fine art and illustration.
 Students are taught computer techniques and approaches to creating art.
 Prerequisites: ART 101 and 111.

-ART 351 Graphic Design II (3).
+ART 351 Graphic Design II: Type and Image (3).
 Introduction to type and image production for graphic design.
 Students learn traditional and computer based problem-solving techniques.
 Prerequisite: ART 350.

 ART 352 Graphic Design III: Layout and Introduction to Design Systems (3).
 Intermediate level study in graphic design focusing on publication.
 Prerequisite: ART 350 (ART 351 is also recommended).